canopas/bite-space/README.md

 - Push your changes to your fork.
 - Submit a pull request with a clear description of your changes.
 - Please ensure your code follows the project's coding standards and includes appropriate documentation.

+## Creating Issues

+Found a bug or have a suggestion for improvement?
+We'd love to hear from you!
+Please create an issue on our [GitHub repository](https://github.com/canopas/bite-space/issues) and provide as much detail as possible.
+Your feedback helps us make Bite Space better for everyone!

 ## Credits